nigelb/SerialGrabber/docs/source/Cache.rst

 Cache
 =====

-Once data has acquired by the :doc:`Reader` and cut into a transaction, the payload is inserted into the cache.
+Once data has acquired by the :doc:`Reader` and cut into a transaction see :doc:`DataLifeCycle`, the payload is inserted into the cache.

 The Cache settings can be configure in: :doc:`settings/SerialGrabber_Storage`.